cromat/MathPath/README.md

 # Welcome to MathPath!

 MathPath is simple math equation generating Android application made for elementary school students.
-Math solving was was never simpler and more entertaining.
+Math solving was never simpler and more entertaining.

 # About application